About Me

 Research Overview

-These diverse real-world challenges are unified by common cognitive and neural mechanisms.
-My research on learning, memory, and motivation reveals these underlying mechanisms to inspire interventions.
-I translate findings from controlled experiments in the lab to impactful real-world settings.
+These diverse real-world challenges are unified by common psychological and neural mechanisms.
+I study how emotion, motivation, and social identity shape our memories, beliefs, and actions.
+I translate findings from controlled experiments in the lab to real-world settings.

-I’m interested in how our cognitive context— including factors like brain state, emotion, and social identity— shapes how and what we learn.
-My research program combines functional neuroimaging, behavioral experiments, and large-scale field studies.
-I curate a metaphorical intervention toolbox filled with flexible, generalizable strategies that can be used to improve learning, belief updating, and behavior change across domains.
+My research program combines behavioral experiments, brain imaging (fMRI), and large-scale online field studies.
+I curate a metaphorical intervention toolbox filled with flexible, generalizable strategies that can be used to enhance learning, belief updating, and prosocial behavior across domains.